daattali/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 You will use Docker to create reproducible, sharable and shippable computing environments for your analyses.
 For this you will need a Docker account.
 You can sign up for a free one [here](https://store.docker.com/signup?next=%2F%3Fref%3Dlogin).

 After signing-up and signing into the Docker Store, go [here](https://store.docker.com/editions/community/docker-ce-desktop-windows) and click on the "Get Stable" button on the right hand side of the screen.
-Then follow the installation instructions on that screen.
+Then follow the installation instructions on that screen to install the stable version.

 After installation (Docker will make you sign out to finish installing), launch a terminal and type